metaforx/djangocms-rest/README.md

 🧩 **Flexible responses** – Fetch plugin content as JSON or fully rendered HTML

-> ⚠️ **Disclaimer**
+> ⚠️ **Note**
 >
 > `djangocms-rest` is under active development.
-While it is safe to explore and test, using it in
+Since the API is read-only, it's safe to explore
-> production is at your own responsibility.
->
-> The impact is limited since the API is **read-only** and does not expose any write operations.
+> without risk of unintended data changes.

 ## What is headless mode?